 D’Agostino, as one of many speakers at GasMart 2006, May 3-5 in Denver, will share his views on market liquidity, volatility, and how to manage gas price risk.

-With the traditional natural gas heating season officially ending with a 10 Bcf weekly net withdrawal, as reported by the Energy Information Administration (EIA) last Thursday, the focus in the natural gas futures industry now turns to the potential for summer heat and the upcoming 2006 Atlantic hurricane season, which after 2005's destruction is being monitored closer than ever.
+With the traditional natural gas heating season officially ending with a 10 Bcf weekly net withdrawal, as reported by the Energy Information Administration (EIA) on Thursday, the focus in the natural gas futures industry now turns to the potential for summer heat and the upcoming 2006 Atlantic hurricane season, which after 2005’s destruction is being monitored closer than ever.

 The overactive 2005 season saw hurricanes Katrina and Rita shut in more than 711 Bcf of natural gas in the Gulf of Mexico, which is equivalent to 19.5% of the annual production from the Gulf (about 3.65 Tcf), according to the Minerals Management Service.
 The shut-in amount is still growing by about 1.36 Bcf/d, MMS said on April 5.

 Havoc caused by the hurricanes sent natural gas futures to a new all-time high in December of $15.780/MMBtu.
 However, a significantly milder-than-normal winter saw levels of gas in storage stay robust.

 With 1,695 Bcf of working gas left in storage, the 2006 withdrawal season-ending level goes down in the books as the second largest amount since natural gas futures began trading on the New York Mercantile Exchange in 1990-91.
 Only in 1991 was more gas left in storage (1,912 Bcf) at the end of March, according to EIA’s Natural Gas Monthly.